SlangLab-NU/torgo_inference_on_cluster/model/torgo_xlsr_finetune_M01-test/README.md

 # torgo_xlsr_finetune_M01-test

-This model is a fine-tuned version of [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on the torgo dataset.
+This model is a fine-tuned version of [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on an unknown dataset.

 ## Model description